-How Amino Acids Are Made
+How Amino Acids are Made

+Amino acids are made from plant-derived ingredients.
 Fermented products such as miso and soy are made by fermenting soy or wheat with a koji culture.
 The fermentation process breaks down the protein and turns it into amino acids.
 Miso and soy are examples of how amino acids have long been part of the Japanese diet and how Japanese people tried to create delicious food.
 The amino acids used in amino acid products are mainly made by fermenting plant-derived ingredients in the same way that miso and soy sauce are made.

 Fermentation Is a Natural Process